Chgrau/RustyLife/README.md

 # RustyLife
 An simple implementation of Game of Life in Rust.

+This is uses several ideas from the implementation of snake from Redox-OS (https://github.com/redox-os/games/tree/master/src/snake).

+At the current state the game works, but could use several improvements.

+## TO-DO

+- Better rendering to reduce flicker.
+- Have status bar(s) outside of world.
+- Allow pause and update during run.
+- Get accepted into Redox-OS game collection.